Juninho99/MouseSimulationApp/README.md

 - Subscribes to the same specific MQTT topic on the broker.
 - Retrieves and visualizes data sent from the mobile application.

-Interested individuals can view YouTube video demonstrations of the application. https://www.youtube.com/watch?v=WK2tN-f0FGA&t
+Interested individuals can view YouTube video demonstrations of the application

+https://www.youtube.com/watch?v=WK2tN-f0FGA&t